mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Doing an array cardio excrcise JavaScript30.

 **Thoughts** That project I'm doing right now might be boring, but it's going to help me to level up my JavaScript skills.
 If there's one thing to complain, it is that it's for back end and I don't think I will use it for the next year.

+### Day 61: Aug 14, 2019

+**Today's Progress**: Start doing Flex Panel Gallery for JavaScript30.

+**Thoughts** I finished the array cardio project and gotta say it was pretty daunting working through all these array.
+But now that I'm back to the main page, I should be able to fun with the visuals again.